Tsikitsiky/WKP10/readme.md

 ## Student Report

 -   What was the main challenge that you had to face during the project?
+    During this project, changing the content of the list into the new edit was a big challenge to me.
+Showong the new list after a delete was also a bit challenging.

 -   Did you use Promise callbacks?
 Or Async Await?
+    I used Async Await but I have to admit that I still struggle to use promise.

 Good luck everybody 🐻